maojcn/UI-Playground-iOS/README.md

 # UI-Playground-iOS

-A collection of SwiftUI components and UI demonstrations for iOS development.
-This playground showcases modern iOS UI implementations and best practices.
+A comprehensive collection of SwiftUI components and UI demonstrations for iOS development.
+This playground showcases modern iOS UI implementations and best practices across various interaction patterns.

 ## Components